remixtures/nordlys/Deploying_Your_First_Application_Image_To_Kubernetes/README.md

-# Deploying Your First Application Image To Kubernetes
+# Deploy Your First Application Image To Kubernetes

 This hands-on tutorial provides a step-by-step guide to preparing an application image, setting up the necessary infrastructure, and deploying the image to a Kubernetes cluster.
 It is written for professional software developers who are new to Kubernetes and containerization.